Jun 8, 2018

 slide to take photo is 70% quicker.

-with how to make Siri smarter without storing lots of personal
+how to make Siri smarter without storing lots of personal data.
+Its

-data.
-Its new approach is to allow us to create our own Siri
+new approach is to allow us to create our own Siri shortcuts, to

-shortcuts, to access other apps, and to have Siri make proactive
+access other apps, and to have Siri make proactive suggestions on

-suggestions on the lockscreen, for example when it detects that you
+the lockscreen, for example when it detects that you have started a

 - Measure app and AR experiences - Almost as soon